convo-lang/convo-lang/docs/learn-convo-lang.md

   the default prompt cached which by default uses the `ConvoLocalStorageCache`.
 If assigned a string a cache with a matching type will be used.

+`@clear` - Clears all content messages that precede the messages with the exception of system messages.
+If the value of "system" is given as the tags value system message will also be cleared.

+`@noClear` - Prevents a message from being clear when followed by a message with a `@clear` tag applied.

 `@disableAutoComplete` - When applied to a function the return value of the function will not be used to generate a new assistant message.